-To remove memory media, follow the steps as detailed below and refer to Figure 4-2.
+To remove memory media, follow the steps as detailed below.

-- Open the Safely Remove Hardware and Eject Media icon on the Windows Taskbar. - 2.
-Select the memory media that you want to remove. - 3.
+- Open the Safely Remove Hardware and Eject Media icon on the Windows Taskbar - Select memory media. - 3.
 Push the memory media until you hear a click to partially release it. - 4.
 Grasp the media and remove it.